 - Obtained what commentators described as an unusual and extremely favorable settlement on behalf of the former Chief Business Officer of Freddie Mac in an SEC enforcement action arising from Freddie Mac’s 2006-2008 subprime loan disclosures.
 The resolution denied all of the remedies the SEC sought and provided for the dismissal of the SEC’s claims without any restrictions that altered the client’s employment, as well as allowing her to continue to deny the allegations.
 The case, which received substantial attention when it was brought by the SEC, was vigorously litigated for more than three years, and was resolved near the end of a lengthy discovery process.

 - Represented the former Chief Accounting Officer of a multibillion-dollar real estate investment trust in parallel civil and criminal proceedings.
 The client was targeted by DOJ and the SEC in an investigation of accounting and securities fraud.

 - Represented a client who was charged with, and pled guilty to, a federal drug charge for operating a medical marijuana business in Montana.
 Although the client could have faced more than 11 years in prison, we persuaded the judge to sentence him to only 5 years’ probation.

-- Represented accounting firms in response to investigations conducted by the Public Company Accounting Oversight Board.
+- Represented accounting firms in response to investigations conducted by the Public Company Accounting Oversight Board and the SEC.

 - Represented an accounting firm in an investigation conducted by the Virginia Board of Accountancy.
 After an informal fact-finding conference, the board found that our client had not violated any state accounting statute or regulation and that the board would not take any further action.